 If you still use an email from your younger years, like BeerLover789@gmail.com or PartyAnimal123@yahoo.com, get rid of it.
 It’s unprofessional and childish.
 Getting a new one only takes a few minutes and is free.
 Or buy your own domain name.
 For under $10, you can purchase a professional sounding domain name.

 Instead of writing a laundry list of what you did in the job, focus on what makes you stand out.
 State your accomplishments.
 Explain how you added value to your company.

 4. Jargon or abbreviations.

 Don’t write anything that might limit the reader’s understanding of your capabilities.
-Always use generally-understood descriptions on your resume unless you are absolutely certain that it will be read by people who are totally familiar with the terminology.
+Always use generally-understood descriptions on your resume unless you are certain it will be read by people who are familiar with the terminology.

 5. Gaps in work history.

-Explain the gap if you can.
+Explain all gaps.
 If you took a couple years off while your children were young, state this.
 If you were between jobs for a bit, fill in this gap with volunteer or consulting work.